wxwern/cs2103t-tp/docs/StyleDemo.md

 <span class="learning-outcome pill">:trophy: How to sort contacts and job applications in Jobby</span> <span class="intermediate pill">Intermediate</span>

-<span class="information pill">:information_source: Assumes that you have completed the tutorial</span>
+<span class="information pill">:information_source: You need to have contacts or job applications to make use of sorting.</span>

-<span class="learning-outcome pill">:trophy: How to add contacts into Jobby</span>

 ##### Format
 ```